 I distanced myself from my family.
 God seemed unwilling or unable to make anything better.
 I was angry at God.
 I stopped attending church.
 I began to engage in self-destructive behaviors — hurting myself and those closest to me.
 No longer thinking about becoming a priest, I was finding my world to be an increasingly dark and hopeless place.

-Not long after that, a friend and her family invited me to a different church.
+Not long after that, some friends invited me to their church.
 I began to attend services.
-It seems like they were always in church –Sunday morning, Sunday night, Wednesday night, and more!
+It seems like they were always going there –Sunday morning, Sunday night, Wednesday night, and more!
 But I was listening too… and learning truth about myself and about God.
 The preachers used the Bible and referred to it as “God’s Word.”
 I could read it for myself.
 I didn’t have to take anyone else’s word — God provided a way for me — and anyone else — to learn about who He really is.
 He wants to us to know Him.
 With questions mushrooming in my mind, I asked to meet with a pastor.

 He shared the following Bible passages with me:

 For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life.
 (John 3:16)

 He who believes in Him is not condemned; but he who does not believe is condemned already, because he has not believed in the name of the only begotten Son of God.
 (John 3:18)

 There is none righteous, no, not one; there is none who understands; there is none who seeks after God.
 They have all turned aside; they have together become unprofitable; there is none who does good, no, not one.
 (Romans 3:10-12)